vogtb/spreadsheet/README.md

 ## TODO
 Things I should do.

-### Write tests for supported formulas.
-* Write more thorough tests for all formulas
-* Include fail state values for all formulas

 ### SUM and SUMA should be different, and I'm pretty sure they're currently the same.

 ### Date-Time issues